huggingface/blog/inference-pro.md

 If you don't want to pass the token explicitly every time you instantiate the client, you can use `notebook_login()` (in Jupyter notebooks), `huggingface-cli login` (in the terminal), or `login(token=YOUR_TOKEN)` (everywhere else) to log in a single time.
 The token will then be automatically used from here.

+In addition to Python, you can also use JavaScript to integrate inference calls inside your JS or node apps.
+Take a look at [huggingface.js](https://huggingface.co/docs/huggingface.js/index) to get started!

 ## Applications

 ### Chat with Llama 2 and Code Llama